-It is interesting to think about how healthcare has changed over the years.
-(And I am not just talking about the changes since going through a global pandemic).
+It is interesting to think about how healthcare changed over the years.
+Working as a nurse practitioner or as a healthcare provider in general looks a lot different than it did 40, 20, even 10 years ago.
+There are many changes the healthcare system has experienced.
+And I am not just talking about the changes since going through a global pandemic).

 Granted, I have been working in healthcare for about 13 years, so I did not experience how healthcare was years ago.
 Maybe these changes in healthcare are my own perceptions.
 Maybe it’s because the role of a nurse practitioner differs from when I was working as a RN.
 Maybe it is because of the stories I have heard from nurses/providers practicing 30 years ago and their own reflection of how healthcare has changed.
 Maybe my personal bias and life experiences have played a role.

-But here are a few ways I have seen healthcare change.
-(I would love to hear your comments and know if you think healthcare has changed)!
+But in this current world of constant change, here are a few ways healthcare changed over the years.
+(I would love to hear your comments and know if you think healthcare changed)!

 - I feel like our patients have gotten sicker.
 Fortunately, there are a lot more medical interventions we can provide for patients.
 But, sometimes this means a longer hospital stay and tougher management of more comorbidities in the outpatient setting.
 Patients are living longer which creates new challenges for healthcare providers.
 Not to mention there are new diseases such as COVID-19 and we are still learning long term effects.

-- There are a lot more guidelines about what kind of tests or medication can be ordered.
+- Increase in available treatments and increase in obstacles to prescribing.
+There are a lot more guidelines about what kind of tests or medication can be ordered.
+This has greatly impacted how healthcare has changed.
 Nurse practitioners now have to go through a lot more hoops to jump through such as prior authorizations.
 It makes it tough when you want to help the patient succeed and yet the insurance company denies the test or treatment.
 I understand medical necessity and not over spending on healthcare, but it’s a challenge.
 I personally hate doing prior authorizations, especially if they are denied.
 It is so frustrating to not be able to get the tests or treatments the patient needs, only because of the medical insurance guidelines.
 Anyone else find this frustrating?

-- Electronic medical records were developed to provide accessible and efficient continuation of patient care.
+- Challenges of electronic medical records (EMR).
+EMRs were developed to provide accessible and efficient continuation of patient care.
 If you are a nurse practitioner, you know the challenges associated with EMRs.
 I have talked with so many providers who note how much easier it was to complete paper charting.
 The notes were shorter, problem focused, and straight to the point.
 There were not all these extra buttons and redundant documentation.
-EMRs have been a huge change over the years in healthcare.
+EMRs have been a huge reason healthcare has changed over the years.

 If you are struggling with nurse practitioner burnout, know you are not alone.
 The Burned-out Nurse Practitioner offers helpful blog posts.
 You can join a group of equally burned-out nurse practitioners.
-While we cannot fix these changes in healthcare ourselves, we can come together as nurse practitioners and support one another.
+While we cannot fix these how healthcare changed ourselves, we can come together as nurse practitioners and support one another.

 For time management and charting tips, check out The Nurse Practitioner Charting School– The one stop for all documentation resources created specifically for nurse practitioners.
 Learn more at www.npchartingschool.com